Fruit For Health

 After trees are mature enough to set fruit, Several Advanced Nutrients formulas provide ideal nutrition.
 One of them is the outdoor Heavy Harvest autumn formula, designed to support flowering and fruiting growth.
 This is a solid approach to increasing fruit yield, taste and quality, because the Advanced Nutrients company has created far more advanced means of augmenting fruit growth and quality.

 One of their products is called Sweet Leaf, which contains special ingredients that increase the growth rate, size and taste of fruit.
 Another useful product is Carbo Load, which supports growth during fruiting.

 It is important to use fertilizers from progressive companies such as Advanced, because most fertilizers contain inferior components that can damage your trees and degrade the taste and yield of your fruit.

 “We have a mixed variety organic orchard in Virginia south of Charlottesville.
 Our main focus is on McIntosh, Red Delicious and Winesap apples.
 We had big problems when we were non-organic because the sprays ruined our marketability and quality.
 We qualified for organic after four years, but had lots of loss due to pathogenic diseases and insects.
-We used Barricade, Protector, Scorpion Juice, VitaBoost Pro, Heavy Harvest, Big Bud, Sweet Leaf, and Iguana Juice.
+We used Barricade, Protector, Scorpion Juice, VitaBoost Pro, Heavy Harvest, Big Bud and Sweet Leaf.
 The rust, virus and leaf rot subsided.
 Our apples acquired larger size, more fruit set and better flavor.
 My partners and I feel that this experiment with Advanced Nutrients products has been successful in our orchard.”

 – Stephanie Rollins, from Schulyer, Virginia